Johnny Stecchino

-Johnny Stecchino is an Italian comedy film directed by and starring Roberto Benigni in dual roles.
+Johnny Stecchino is a 1991 Italian comedy film directed by, co-written by and starring Roberto Benigni in dual roles.
 This film is one of Benigni's many collaborations with co-star and wife, Nicoletta Braschi.
-It was the highest-grossing film of all-time in Italy with a gross of 39 billion lira.
+It was the highest-grossing film of all time in Italy with a gross of 39 billion liras.

 This film follows the life of Dante, a quirky school bus driver (Benigni) for students with Down syndrome, who bears a striking resemblance to Johnny Stecchino, an Italian mafioso who is wanted by Sicilian mobsters for treason and murder.
-The film's plot begins to unravel when Dante meets Maria, the wife of Stecchino, who begins her plan into tricking mobsters to kill Dante thinking he is Stecchino.
-The film takes several unexpected twists when Maria begins to fall for Dante, and it becomes clear that Dante cannot possibly be the cold-blooded killer Johnny Stecchino.
+Dante meets Maria (Braschi), Johnny Stecchino's wife, who plans to trick the Sicilian mobsters into kill Dante in place of Johnny.

-The U.S. version released in theaters and on VHS is about 20 minutes shorter that the full Italian version.
-It trims several conversations including the final scene with Lillo sniffing cocaine.
+The U.S. version released in theaters and on VHS is about 20 minutes shorter than the full Italian version.
+It trims several conversations including the final scene with Lillo accidentally sniffing cocaine.